Vertigo

 Founded in 2005, the APS Foundation of America, Inc. is dedicated to fostering and facilitating joint efforts in the areas of education, public awareness, research, and patient services for Antiphospholipid Syndrome (APS) in an effective and ethical manner.

-DISCLAIMER: APS Foundation of America, Inc. website is not intended to replace standard doctor-patient visits, physical examination, and medical testing.
+DISCLAIMER: The APS Foundation of America, Inc. website is not intended to replace standard doctor-patient visits, physical examination, and medical testing.
 Information given to members is only an opinion.
-All information should be confirmed with your personal doctor.
-Always seek the advice of a trained physician in person before seeking any new treatment regarding your medical diagnosis or condition.
-Any information received from APS Foundation of America, Inc. website is not intended to diagnose, treat, or cure.
+All information should be confirmed with your doctor.
+Always seek a trained physician's advice before seeking any new treatment regarding your medical diagnosis or condition.
+Any information received from the APS Foundation of America, Inc. website is not intended to diagnose, treat, or cure.
 This site is for informational purposes only.
-Please note that we will be listing all donor or purchaser's names on the Donor page of our foundation site.
-If you do not want your name listed, please contact us to opt out.
+Please note that we will list all donors' or purchasers' names on the donor page of our foundation site.
+If you do not want your name listed, please get in touch with us to opt-out.
 If you think you may have a medical emergency, call your doctor or 911 immediately.